-If they talk about suicide (even as a joke) start giving stuff away, or are saying goodbye to friends, these are signs you need to take seriously and do something about- even if you’ve promised not to.
-Their life is way more important.
+If they talk about suicide or not wanting to be there (even as a joke), start giving stuff away, or are saying goodbye to friends, these are signs you need to take seriously and do something about- even if they’ve asked you not to.

 - Take it seriously

 - Acknowledge their feelings, thoughts and what they are going through

 - Listen to what they have to say

 - Show your concern by paying attention and asking questions